kwaldenphd/searching/README.md

 <blockquote>Q4: Submit a functional code block (with comments) that executes a linear search in Python.
 Be sure to credit sources you used to refine your code.</blockquote>

-## Basic Algorithm for a Binary Search in Python
+## Basic Algorithm for a Binary Search

 6. Open a new Python document in Geany to build a basic binary search algorithm.